MDK1192/Udacity_Recommendation_Engine/README.md

 # Udacity_Recommendation_Engine
-A Repository to share content related to Udacity project "Build a recommendation engine with IBM"
+A Repository to share content related to Udacity project "Build a recommendation engine with IBM" of the Data Scientist Nanodegree.